intel/afxdp-plugins-for-kubernetes/README.md

 The **name** is the unique name used to identify a pool.
 The name is used in the pod spec to request devices from this pool.
 For example, if a pool is named `myPool`, any pods requiring devices from this pool will request resources of type `afxdp/myPool`.

 The **mode** is the mode this pool operates in.
-Modes determines how pools scales and there are currently two accepted modes - `primary` and `cdq`.
+Mode determines how pools scale and there are currently two accepted modes - `primary` and `cdq`.
 Primary mode means there is no scaling, the AF_XDP pod is provided with the full NIC port (the primary device).
 CDQ mode means that subfunctions will be used to scale the pool, so pods each get their own secondary device (a subfunction) meaning many pods can share a primary device (NIC port).
 Additional secondary device modes are planned.

 The example below shows how to configure two pools in different modes.